radical-cybertools/ExTASY/doc/pages/grlsd.rst

         num_iterations       = 3                    # Number of iterations of Simulation-Analysis
         start_iter           = 0                    # Iteration number with which to start
-        nsave                = 2                    # # Iterations after which output is transfered to local machine
+        nsave                = 2                    # # Iterations after which output is transfered to local machine checkfiles           = 4                    # Iterations after which to test if the expected files are present on remote/ does not download to local

         #--------------------------Simulation--------------------------------
         num_cores_per_sim_cu = 1                    # Number of cores per Simulation Compute Units